Review visual diffs with baselines and ownership

 Logs should answer the next question quickly

-Good run history is not just an archive.
-It should answer the next question without sending the reviewer across several tools.
-Which automation ran, whether it succeeded, how long it took and which image is baseline should all be visible in one place.
+Run history should answer the next question without sending the reviewer across several tools.
+Which automation ran?
+Did it pass?
+How long did it take?
+Which image is the baseline?

-This is also where review differs from pure rendering.
+That is where review differs from pure rendering.
 A capture service can stop at the image.
-A review workflow needs enough context that another person can step in later and still understand the result.
+A page review needs enough context for another person to step in later and understand the result.

 Alerts should follow ownership

-An alert helps only when somebody owns the page and knows what to do next.
-That is why alerts are strongest on pricing pages, onboarding flows, recurring client pages and other surfaces where a visible change should trigger a real decision.
+Send an alert only when somebody owns the page and knows what to do next.
+Pricing pages, signup flows, recurring client pages and release paths are good candidates because a visible change should trigger a real review.

-When that ownership is missing, alerts turn into noise.
-The better order is to build the page history and baseline habit first, then add alerts where the review path is already clear.
-That is also why RenderLog fits shared page operations better than raw capture utilities.
+When ownership is missing, alerts turn into noise.
+Build the page history and baseline habit first, then add alerts where the review path is already clear.
+Shared page operations need this context; capture-only utilities usually stop at the file.

 - Use alerts where a visible regression should trigger action quickly.